NickTech03/osticket-prereqs/README.md

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/9783fe35f66e6513041f7736d70f367d5861a13e/42.png>

-Next, you have to reload the IIS to make sure the web server will load correctly and all the changes that were made take effect.
+Next, you have to reload the IIS to make sure the web server will load correctly and all the changes that were made take in effect.

 - Right click `osTicket-VM`.
 - Click **Stop**.